Anttek-io/grigory/README.md

 ![screenshot](docs/media/scheme.png)

-1. Any microservice or client just sends some message via REST API or WebSockets with the indication of the chat it belongs to.
+1. Any client or microservice sends some message via REST API or WebSockets with the indication of the chat it belongs to.
-If specified chat doesn't exist, it's created automatically.
+    1.1.
+If chat with user doesn't exist, it will be created automatically.
-2. This message first goes to queue to avoid overloading the database.
-3. Then it's processed by the worker and saved to the database.
+2. Then this message gets saved in database.
-4. After that, the message is sent to real-time chat via WebSockets.
+3. After that, the message is sent to real-time chat via WebSockets.

 Message history can be retrieved via REST API or WebSockets.